geekau/mediastack-guide/docs/index.md

 With many people owning CDs, DVD, and Blu-ray disks, there is demand to make people's media content more transferrable in their home media systems, so it can be viewed on their personal devices.
 People also want to be able to put their own home movies / photos onto their media servers, so it too can be freely shared between their devices.

-NOTE: This guide is not about, nor promotes, the illegal piracy of digital media content from their respected / licensed owners.
+NOTE:

 NOTE: It is highly recommended not adding any of your own media files or libraries into the Docker folders / applications, until after setting up the entire media stack, then you can add your media in a structured manner.

+!!! warning "Piracy Notice"

+    This guide is not about, nor promotes, the illegal piracy of digital media content from their respected / licensed owners.

+    This guide assumes no responsibility for users who may access or download digital media content, which they do not have legal rights.